-What are my top three to five priorities—the things that will make the biggest difference in my business?
+My top priorities should be the things that make the biggest difference in my business

-There is a theory I like, prioritizing your tasks as A, B, C, and you focus on the A’s only.
+There is a theory I like, prioritizing your tasks as A, B, and C, and you focus on the A’s only.
 I really like this after vacation.
 Take advantage of your clearer vision and reduced stress to make thoughtful decisions, and encourage your team to do the same.
-Often, those tasks that rate as a B or C, need not be done at all.
+Often, those tasks that rate as a B or C, need not be done at all or can be delegated.

 To be at your most productive, you should be spending 95% of your time on your own priorities.
 Requests or demands of your time that are outside of your priorities will happen, and you need to be willing and ready to communicate your boundaries to your coworkers and colleagues.

-I suggest you never start your day by working on someone else’s to-do list.
+Never start your day by working on someone else’s to-do list

-After a vacation is a perfect time to set yourself up for productivity because time away gives you space to energize your focus.
-Once you’ve had space from the day-to-day, you can be clear on your priorities, because no longer are you stressed by daily fires and to-do lists.
+After vacation is a perfect time to set yourself up for productivity because time away gives you space to energize your focus.
+Once you’ve had space from the day-to-day, you can be clear on your priorities, because you no longer are stressed by daily fires and to-do lists.